SusanneJandl/continuous-delivery-techdemo/README.md

 This document serves as a guide to ensure all relevant CD aspects are integrated into this demo.

 ## Testing

+### Unit Tests
 To ensure high-quality code, testing is integrated throughout the development process.
-You can run the following test suites:
-1. **Unit Tests**: Validating individual components.
+Unit tests in [tests/test_calculator.py](https://github.com/SusanneJandl/continuous-delivery-techdemo/blob/main/tests/test_calculator.py) validate the correctness of [calculator/calculator.py](https://github.com/SusanneJandl/continuous-delivery-techdemo/blob/main/calculator/calculator.py).

+### Code quality with flake8 and black
+- flake8 identifies and shows code parts that need improvement.
+- black formats the code automatically.
+- first run black on the code base with the command `black .` to format the code
+- then run flake8 on the code base with the command `flake8 .` to double check the formatting
+- added code quality check to workflow

 ## Continuous Delivery Workflow
 The following CD practices are integrated into this project: on push